jamescoxon/UKHAS_LORA_Bridge/README.md

 This allows a bridge between a local 869.5Mhz UKHASnet network and a LoRa UKHASnet link (used to link local networks together.
 Currently being used to link 3 UKHASnet networks over a distance of 12km.

 There are multiple components all linked by a redis database, different components include  a python script that manages the LoRa bridge and a modified UKHASnet SDR decoder.
-The redis database acts as a queue system for example packets from the UKHASnet side will expire after 120 seconds if not broadcast for example if there is a duty cycle limit, chat and beacon packets are prioritised.
+The redis database acts as a queue system for example packets from the UKHASnet side will expire after 120 seconds if not broadcast if there is a duty cycle limit, chat and beacon packets are prioritised.

 ## Running
 Example: `python3 lora.py -c -p 10 -i AB1 -r`